Uluwatu, Bali: Racetracks

 Racetracks makes for an incredibly fast ride.
 Low tide is its prime time.
 During low tide, large barrels form at the end of the ride.
-The water is extremely shallow here making it something to be cautious of.
+The water is extremely shallow here, making it something to be cautious of.
 Beware of the reef at the end of the ride, Racetracks is known to dry dock there, making it a high concern for surfers, and very dangerous.
 Mid tide is another great time for surfing.
-Unlike low tide, during mid tide, the barrels are more navigable, and it is more likely to reach the end of the ride with success.
+Unlike low tide, during mid tide the barrels are more navigable, and it is more likely to reach the end of the ride with success.

 The Peak

-Last in the series of break, The Peak is found.
-It is located right at the base of the cave, making this the entry and exit point of Uluwatu.
+Last in the series of break, The Peak is located right at the base of the cave, making this the entry and exit point of Uluwatu.
 The Peak operates well at every tide stage.
 Coming in best at high tide this wave makes for many hollow barreling waves.
 Unlike high tide, low tide at The Peak is known for closing out.
 The Peak has a reef break.
 Winds from the southeast make the most ideal waves.
 It is key to have a board the size of 6’8-7’4 while surfing this wave.